Overview

 Happy Monkey Miami is a small business specializing in ethically made toys.
-This case study addresses the challenges of a poorly organized interface with limited flexibility, aiming to redesign it for better navigation, user control, and an overall seamless experience.
+This project focused on redesigning a poorly organized website to improve navigation, user control, and overall experience, making it easier for shoppers to find products while building trust in the brand.

 Discover